flash-jordan623/FrontEndAssingment2/README.md

 * See 'sketches.jpg' for first designs.

 # Issues
-* One main issue was the "Module Details" page was not aligned when opened on a large desktop monitor rather than on a laptop monitor on which it was created.
+* One main issue during testing was the "Module Details" page was not aligned when opened on a large desktop monitor rather than on a laptop monitor on which it was created.
 However once size restrictions were fully implemented this issue was